gophercoders/website/content/why-learn-go.md

 title = "Why learn Go"
 subtitle = ""
 +++
-There a a few things that make Go a good computer language to learn and particularity a good first language to learn.
+There are a few things that make Go a good computer language to learn and particularity a good first language to learn.

 ### Designed for _Now_